 The School has been recognized by the Internal Revenue Service as an organization exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, no provision for income taxes has been included in these financial statements.
-With few exceptions, the School is no longer subject to federal or state examinations by tax authorities for the year before 2011.
+With few exceptions, the School is no longer subject to federal or state examinations by tax authorities for the year before 2012.

 The accounting standard on accounting for uncertainty in income taxes addresses the determination of whether tax benefits claimed or expected to be claimed on a tax return should be recorded in the financial statements.
 Under this guidance, the School may recognize the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
-There were no unrecognized tax benefits identified or recorded as liabilities for the year ended June 30, 2014.